decentralized-identity/credential-manifest/spec/spec.md

 ### Embed Targets

-The following section details where the _Credential Fulfillment_ is to be embedded within a target data structure, as well as how to formulate the [JSONPath](https://goessner.net/articles/JsonPath/) expressions to select the [[ref:Claims]] within the target data structure.
+The following section details where the _Credential Response_ is to be embedded within a target data structure, as well as how to formulate the [JSONPath](https://goessner.net/articles/JsonPath/) expressions to select the [[ref:Claims]] within the target data structure.

 #### Embed Locations

-The following are the locations at which the `credential_fulfillment` object ****MUST**** be embedded for known target formats.
+The following are the locations at which the `credential_response` object ****MUST**** be embedded for known target formats.
 For any location besides the top level of the embed target, the location is described in JSONPath syntax.

 Target     | Location
 ---------- | --------